With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 One of the most popular theories put out there to explain the American chupacabras is that they are cases of diseased canines, probably coyotes.

-For instance, a wild dog severely affected with mange might look very strange.
+For instance, a wild dog severely affected by mange might look very strange.
 It could be nearly hairless, and would likely exhibit other psychical abnormalities that would make it hard to identify.
 It may attack livestock if it was unable to hunt, and captive chickens make easy prey.

 This was the conclusion on the Elmendorf Beast, a creature that terrorized livestock in Elmendorf, Texas until it was eventually shot and killed by a local rancher.
 While experts at first struggled to identify the animal by sight and physical examination alone, DNA analysis eventually confirmed it as a member of the canine family.

 A string of sightings has occurred in the U.S., mostly in Texas but also in states like Maine and Kentucky.
 In each case, witnesses spot the same four-legged, fanged creature they believe is responsible for attacks on local livestock.
 In each case, authorities identify it as some type of diseased canid.

 It makes sense, and for some, this solves the case, for others not so fast.
 Yes, the creature may be a canine, but that doesn’t mean it’s a canine we’re familiar with.
 A dog or coyote would consume the meat of what it killed, not just the blood.
 Something else is going on here.
 For many, the American chupacabra legend is still a mystery.